 Before you start, bear in mind no two ovens are the same so cooking times and temperatures vary.
 Ensure your cookies are spaced apart on your baking dish and when placing in the oven they are right in the center for even cooking.

 When making biscuits all your ingredients must be at room temperature.
 This includes the butter and the egg.
 When the butter is soft, yet holds its shape, and when it doesn’t hold any resistance when you pierce it with a knife, it is at room temperature.

-If you have made these, do let me know how you went and perhaps hash tag #olivesandfeta.
+If you have made these, do let me know how you went and perhaps tag me with #olivesandfeta.
 I would love to see your creation.

-Preheat over to 180 degrees celsius.
+Preheat oven to 170 degrees Celsius.
 Line two baking sheets with baking paper.